Ihmir Smith-Marsette: Chicago Bears

 The Chicago Bears claimed Smith-Marsette off waivers on September 1, 2022.
 Smith-Marsette was waived on October 18.

 Kansas City Chiefs

-On October 21, 2022, Smith-Marsette was signed to the Kansas City Chiefs practice squad.
+On October 21, 2022, Smith-Marsette was signed to the practice squad of the Kansas City Chiefs.
 He was elevated to the active roster prior to the season finale against the Las Vegas Raiders on January 6, 2023.
-Smith-Marsette became a Super Bowl champion when the Chiefs won Super Bowl LVII 38-35 against the Philadelphia Eagles.
+Smith-Marsette became a Super Bowl champion when the Chiefs won Super Bowl LVII 38–35 against the Philadelphia Eagles.
 He signed a reserve/future contract on February 15, 2023.

+Carolina Panthers

+On August 29, 2023, Smith-Marsette was traded to the Carolina Panthers in exchange for a swap of conditional 2025 seventh-rounders.
+On November 9, 2023, he returned a punt 79 yards for a touchdown, the Panthers' first punt return for a score since 2017.

+On March 12, 2024, Smith-Marsette re-signed with the Carolina Panthers under a one-year contract.
+He was released on August 28.

+New York Giants

+On September 9, 2024, Smith-Marsette signed with the New York Giants.
+In the team's Week 17 win over the Indianapolis Colts, he returned a kick-off 100 yards for a touchdown, earning NFC Special Teams Player of the Week.

+On August 26, 2025, Smith-Marsette was released by the Giants as part of final roster cuts and re-signed to the practice squad the next day.